18F/NTIS-Data-Services-Project/README.md

 ###A better web and social media presence
 This aspect of our workstream explores how to build a better web and social media presence for the [National Technical Information Service](https://www.ntis.gov/).
 Here are a few areas we're working on:

-+ [Draft wireframes](https://ekip.mybalsamiq.com/projects/ntis/grid) - working on alignment of site to support services and data products
++ A [new NTIS microsite](https://github.com/18F/ntis-gov) - working on alignment of site to support services and data products, and new vision, mission.
 + Website Content Review
 + User Research
 + NTIS template using the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/)